serverlessworkflow/specification/specification.md

 </details>

-Any state with the exception of the [Switch](#Switch-State) state can declare to be the end state of the workflow, meaning that after the execution of this state is completed, workflow execution ends.
+Any state with the exception of the [Switch](#Switch-State) state can declare to be the end state of the workflow, meaning after the execution of this state is completed, workflow execution ends.
 Switch states require a transition to happen after their execution, thus cannot be workflow end states.

+The end definition can be either `boolean` or `object` type.
+If `boolean` type, when set to `true`, there are no restrictions imposed on its execution.
+If `object` type, it provides the ability to set the [`produceEvents`](#ProducedEvent-Definition) `terminate`, and `compensate` properties.

 The end definitions provides different ways to complete workflow execution, which is set by the `kind` property:

-- **default** - Default workflow execution completion; no other special behavior.
-- **terminate** - Completes all execution flows in the given workflow instance.
+The `terminate` property, if set to `true`, completes all execution flows in the given workflow instance.
 All activities/actions being executed are completed.
 If a terminate end is reached inside a ForEach, Parallel, or SubFlow state, the entire workflow instance is terminated.

-- **event** - Workflow executions completes, and one or moreCloudEvents can be produced.
+The [`produceEvents`](#ProducedEvent-Definition) allows to define events which should be produced by the workflow instance before workflow stops its execution.

 #### ProducedEvent Definition